-“Settlement Date” means, in respect of a Forward Contract, the date on which you are to take the physical delivery of the purchased currency, as agreed between you and GCEN at the time when GCEN performs the Transaction;
+“Settlement Date” means, in respect of a Transaction for FOREX Services, the date on which you will take the physical delivery of the purchased currency;

 “Transaction” means each and every specific foreign exchange transaction undertaken by us for you in performance of the FOREX Services, or money remittance transaction undertaken by us for you in performance of the Money Remittance Services.

 4.2.
 Terms such as “controller”, “data protection impact assessment”, “data subject”, “process / processing” and “processor” will have the same meaning ascribed to them in Data Protection Legislation.

 4.3.
 The term “payment account” bears the meaning given to it in the Payment Services Regulations.